 In addition to our work in education, we love to get out of the kitchen and work toward more sustainable solutions for businesses in and around the food industry, which is why we’re actively involved in public policy advocacy at the local, regional and national levels.
-Patrick participates in the Chefs Collaborative, a national nonprofit network on a mission to inspire, educate, and celebrate chefs and food professionals who are doing their part to build a better food system by tackling the big issues of sustainability, including waste, distribution, workforce training, food education and policies that inevitably affect us all.
+The focus, as in the restaurant, is that everyone go to bed well fed.
+So we have been working to take the lessons of Family Meal Sacramento to help lessen nutritional insecurity.

 Patrick also engages in the James Beard Foundation’s Chefs Boot Camp for Policy and Change, a network of civically and politically minded chefs that provides tools and guidance for those who are committed to creating a better food system.
-His involvement in this group led him to Washington, D.C. to lobby for changes in food waste legislation and raise awareness of the ReFED report (Rethinking Food waste through Economics and Data), which aims to find new uses for food that is going to landfills or rotting in fields.
+The pandemic has shown us how to better take care of our neighbors and we believe that a better food system will arise, bringing a brighter future for our children.

 Roots of Change